AvayaExperiencePlatform/sms-async-messaging-connector-sample/README.md

 ## :warning: **Disclaimer**

-> :bulb: This sample application is provided **for demonstration purposes only** and is not intended for production use. *Your Company Name* assumes no responsibility for any issues arising from its use.
+> :bulb: This sample application is provided **for demonstration purposes only** and is not intended for production use.
+We assume no responsibility for any issues arising from its use.

 ---